Planet Egocity

 This one (particularly the last panel) describes me in general.

 This other one also describes me (at times).
-It also describes [info]sus7.
+It also describes sus7.
 I swear.
 I've seen it happen.

 2007-02-02T02:56:08Z